play icon for videos

 Baseline Questions

 Pre-program intake questions establishing starting conditions for every outcome you'll claim post-program.
-Without baselines collected at the same point, pre-post comparison is not credible.
+Without baselines at intake, pre-post comparison is not credible.

 Program Timeline + Touchpoints

-Start, mid-program check-in, completion, and follow-up dates.
+Start, mid-program, completion, and follow-up dates.
 The Insight Lag is reduced by knowing these in advance and scheduling collection instruments accordingly.

 Stakeholder Roles